 - specialised problem-solving skills for applying cutting-edge optimization and constructing computer models with computational intelligence in economics

-- ability to manage and transform novel optimization and computational intelligence modeling to work or study in the contexts which are complex and require novel strategic approaches
+- ability to manage and transform novel optimization and computational intelligence modelling to work or study in the contexts which are complex and require novel strategic approaches

 - 20 h of lectures

-The course is held at the Faculty of Agriculture and Forestry in a computer class on Viikki campus by principally using Matlab software (maybe also with R or Excel), but previous knowledge of this is not required.
+The course is held by using mainly Matlab software (and possibly also with R and Excel), but previous knowledge of this is not required.
 Basic knowledge on mathematics is recommended.

-Admission for NOVA courses is handled by the course organiser/ the NOVA member institution organizing the course.
+Admission for NOVA courses is handled by the course organizer/ the NOVA member institution organizing the course.
 Students are selected to the course respect to the application order by prioritizing the NOVA-BOVA-students.